Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Discussion and Final Remarks

 The question of which formal languages are more closely associated with practical tasks is not entirely clear.
 Prior works on analysis with formal languages have primarily followed Chomsky hierarchy owing to the conjecture that natural languages are mildly context-sensitive.
 While regular languages such as $\pari$ have high sensitivity ($\sensi=1$), practical tasks are often structured and have typically much lower sensitivity \citep{hahn-etal-2021-sensitivity}.
 In tasks such as sentiment analysis, the label often depends on a sparse subset of input tokens.
-When practical text datasets such as SST \citep{sst} are labelled with random noise, then it can be formally shown that their sensitivity would be concentrated around $1/2$.
-As shown in Figure \ref{fig:sst_noise}, Transformers (and even LSTMs) take much longer to fit such datasets whereas, in the case of the true sentiment labels, these models achieve near-perfect training accuracy in a couple of epochs.
+When practical text datasets such as SST are labelled with random noise, then it can be shown that their sensitivity would be concentrated around $1/2$.
+As shown in Fig. \ref{fig:sst_noise}, models take much longer to fit such datasets whereas, in the case of the true labels, they only need a few epochs to fit the dataset.

 Our results indicate that while Transformers perform poorly on certain regular languages, they generalize more effectively than recurrent models on various sparse Boolean functions.
-Moreover, we demonstrated that random Transformers as well as those trained with gradient-based algorithms are biased towards functions of low sensitivity.
-Our results add to the body of evidence that suggests that there is a form of implicit regularization in the procedure used to train neural models which prevents them from overfitting despite their incredible capacity.
+Moreover, we showed that random Transformers as well as those trained with gradient-based algorithms are biased towards functions of low sensitivity.
+Our results add to the body of work that suggests that there is a form of implicit regularization in the procedure used to train neural models which prevent them from overfitting despite their incredible capacity.